 A recent study found that Youth with higher levels of anxiety tend to report being granted less autonomy by their mothers.

-So, although helping our kids out seems natural, helping them build their own skills to help themselves is ultimately what they are craving and is how we need to help them.
+So, although guiding our kids seems natural, helping them make their own choices and build their own skills to help themselves is ultimately what they are craving and is how we need to help them.
 If you really want to help, this is how.

 We must help our kids by stepping back when the time is right and by facilitating their independence.
 Independence is healthy.
 It contributes to the development of self-esteem, identity and wellbeing.
 When we do something for ourselves we get rewarded with a powerful sense of achievement.
 When children (and adults) have opportunities to make choices, to do tasks themselves, and to take on increasing responsibilities, self esteem grows.

-When kids try things out, especially for the first time, it might result in failure.
+However when kids have not been given control, they might not be used to it.
+Their first attempts might result in hesitation and failure.
 This is okay.
 I know this is hard.
 Seeing your child struggle is hard.
 We want to protect.
 But challenge is a good thing.
 Trust me.
 It means they are learning and growing.
 We want our kids to grow.
-To know that you can fail, and in the end, be okay, is a huge life lesson in resilience.
+To know that you can fail, and in the end, be okay and accepted, is a huge life lesson in resilience.

 Too often, adults do things for children because it’s easier that way, safer, quicker, and less of a struggle.
 But the message we inadvertently send is that you are incapable of making decisions or doing a task…or that the world is not a safe place.
 This can be a serious blow to self esteem and feelings of security.
 Kids pick up on parent’s energy.
-They can sense when the parent is nervous for the child and can sense when their parents don’t believe in them.
+They can sense when the parent doesn’t believe in them.

 If you want to help, then comfort them when they fail, then help them reflect on lessons learned and help them make their own decisions and game plans for the future (not yours).
 Practicing this skill is the only way they’re going to become good at it.